luanon404/Selenium-On-Termux-Android/README.md

       <details>
       <summary>I have an Android phone running Android 11 and above.</summary>

       - From android 11 you **dont** need PC/Laptop to enable adb server on android.
-Watch this [video](https://youtu.be/NDAiJQxM7Fw) for how to enable adb server on android 11 and above.
-After install just scroll down, continue step.
+Watch this [video](https://youtu.be/KCODAyc_6rU) for how to enable adb server on android 11 and above.
+      - Then run `adb devices`.
+      - Then continue run `adb tcpip 5555`.

       </details>